dirkmo/prim/README.md

 ### TokenForth

 A tokenizer (`tokenizer.py`) parses the source code and converts it into a binary representation.
-This is compiled then by the CPU.
-This compilation step creates the machine code that is run afterwards.
+This is compiled then by `tokenforth.py`.
+Words in immediate mode are executed during compilation by the CPU.

-The TokenForth language recognizes the following tokens:
+The TokenForth language recognizes the following token types:

 #### DEFINITION
 Defines a word (word as understood in Forth context).
 Definitions are prefixed with `:` (colon).